Overview

 delivery of such notice, Brooklyn FI will assume the Client’s inaction constitutes consent.

-For clients with at least $500,000 in assets under management, Brooklyn FI may offer discounted monthly
+For clients with at least $500,000 in assets under management, Brooklyn FI offers discounted monthly planning

-Fixed fees may be pulled from the client's brokerage account(s), paid via credit card, or paid via ACH on a
+Fixed fees are pulled from the client's brokerage account(s), paid via credit card, or paid via ACH on a monthly

-monthly subscription basis.
-After the first 12 months, this service may be terminated at any time, with written
+subscription basis.
+After the first 12 months, this service may be terminated at any time, with written notice,

-notice, effective immediately.
-Upon termination of any engagement, any prepaid, unearned fee will be refunded
+effective immediately.
+Upon termination of any engagement, any prepaid, unearned fee will be refunded to the

 Educational Seminars/ Speaking engagements